 The Rite-Aid Building in Wedgwood

-In the 1940s developer Albert Balch acquired ownership of the other three corners of the intersection at NE 85th Street, which he reserved for commercial buildings.
+In the 1940s developer Albert Balch gradually acquired ownership of the other three corners of the intersection at NE 85th Street, which he reserved for commercial buildings.
 The intersection grew with a variety of stores in response to the population growth of Wedgwood.
 Today the intersection of NE 85th Street on 35th Ave NE is the heart of Wedgwood’s business district.

 Wedgwood in the 1940s and 1950s